getindata/kedro-vertexai/docs/source/02_installation/02_configuration.md

     data_import_step:
       memory: 2Gi

-    # Training nodes can utilize more than one CPU if the algoritm
+    # Training nodes can utilize more than one CPU if the algorithm
     # supports it
     model_training:
       cpu: 8